Episode 1. The Shepherd and His Flock

 Download audio file

-When you hear Jesus promising us an abundant life – which is exactly what He does promise you – it’s easy to think, “Yeah, right!
+When we hear Jesus promising us an abundant life – which is exactly what He does promise us – it’s easy to think “Yeah, right!
 Must be for someone else.”
 But actually … it’s not. …

-When you hear Jesus promising us an abundant life – which is exactly what He does promise you – it’s easy to think, “Yeah, right!
+When we hear Jesus promising us an abundant life – which is exactly what He does promise – it’s easy to think “Yeah, right!
 Must be for someone else.”
 But actually … it’s not.
-It’s a promise for everyone who decides to follow Jesus.
+It’s a promise for everyone who decides to follow Him.
 Question is – how does it work?
 How can you have an “abundant life”?

 As we race through life day after day one of the things that I think happens to us is that we somehow get conned or duped into the mantra of the times, ‘the great lie’ I call it.
 And that great lie goes something like this: If you earn lots of money and you spend it on this and this and this and this and this, this toy, these clothes, that holiday, this dining experience, if you live your life like that, then you’re going to be happy.

 Now that lie is as painful for the rich as it is for the poor.
 For the poor, people who simply don’t have much money, many who don’t even have enough food and shelter, they see this dream of wealth and it aches to think that they have so little and so many others have so much.
 It’s not fair.

 And for the wealthy this lie is just as much a pain but only different.
 They’re in a position to chase that dream; the only problem is that it’s like a mirage in the desert.
 When they get there, this place where they thought they’d arrive at, this place where having earned and spent the money on themselves they should be happy, they discover it’s a mirage, it’s a sham.